 Always concerned with the complications that lie right below a manicured surface, Homes returns to the suburbs for her latest novel, May We Be Forgiven.
 It is an unnerving, funny tale of unexpected intimacies and of how one deeply fractured family might begin to put itself back together.
 The novel is the winner of the 2013 Women’s Prize for Fiction (previously the Orange Prize), one of the most prestigious literary awards in the world.

 “I can’t remember when I last read a novel of such narrative intensity; an unflinching account of a catastrophic, violent, black-comic, transformative year in the history of one broken American family.
 A brilliant book.”

 Homes is also the author of two collections of short stories, and has a new collection due out in 2018.
-Her writings appear frequently in ArtForum, Harpers, Granta, McSweeney’s, The New Yorker, The New York Times, Elle, and Zoetrope.
+Her writings appear frequently in ArtForum, Harper’s, Granta, McSweeney’s, The New Yorker, The New York Times, Elle, and Zoetrope.
 She is a Contributing Editor to Vanity Fair, Bomb, and Blind Spot.
 In addition, she has collaborated with artists such as Eric Fischl, Rachel Whiteread, Carroll Dunham, Catherine Opie, Bill Owens, Ghada Amer, and Ken Probst.

 Homes wrote the screen adaptation of her novel, Jack, for Showtime, and has worked as a co-executive producer and writer with Stephen King and David Kelly on the new television show Mr. Mercedes, based on King’s thriller.
 She has also worked on Falling Water and The L Word.
-For the last few years she has been developing television pilots for HBO, CBS and ABC.
+For the last few years, Homes has been developing television pilots for HBO, CBS, and ABC.